qasim4811/rtems-real-time-visualization/README.md

 # RTEMS Visualization & Scheduling Tutorials
 > **University of Freiburg** | Team Betriebssysteme 2026

+This lab has been done as research-based work on RTEMS under the supervision of Dr. Tobias Seufert.
 This repository contains a series of lab tutorials designed to explore Real-Time Operating Systems (RTOS) using RTEMS on the ERC32 simulator.

 The repository [repo](/Pre-built_Rtems_Toolsuite_BSP) Pre-built_Rtems_Toolsuite_BSP  contains all the examples used in this tutorial.
 Each example includes a compiled app.exe, so the applications can be executed directly.